Back in 2013, Gartner’s Anton Chuvakin set out to name a new set of security solutions to detect suspicious activity on endpoints.

-EDR is focused on visibility and threat response, and offers up the most important data points organizations need to know about the various endpoints in their network.
+EDR is focused on visibility and threat response, and offers up the most important data points organisations need to know about the various endpoints in their network.
 An effective EDR tool allows security teams to focus on detecting and investigating suspicious activities on endpoints, allowing for faster, more effective responses.

-EDR works by installing a lightweight agent, called an endpoint agent, on endpoints within the organization.
+EDR works by installing a lightweight agent, called an endpoint agent, on endpoints within the organisation.
 The agent monitors 24×7, looking for any activity that is potentially malicious or matches a known attack indicator.
 EDR then sends telemetry to a central management system, which automatically performs analysis and correlation before sending an alert.

 From there, an analyst investigates the alert to determine if the attack is false or actionable.
 If real, they can gather details about the attack and, based on this information, develop an appropriate response.
 Having this response capability is what differentiates EDR from other endpoint-focused security solutions.